 The footbed is removable, in case you need some extra space.
 What’s more, these walking shoes are available in five widths, from narrow to extra extra-wide.
 That may be a solution for swollen feet due to Achilles tendonitis.
 Finally, you don’t have to spend a fortune buying shoes that fit your current condition, as these from Propet are reasonably priced.

 Best Women’s Dress Shoes for Achilles Tendonitis

 Parties are a painful topic for women suffering from Achilles tendonitis, but it doesn’t have to be like that.
 There’s no need to miss an important celebration just because you couldn’t find the right shoes.
-Of course, you should avoid high heels at this stage, but bear in mind that good shoes for Achilles problems can actually be very stylish.
+Of course, you should avoid high heels at this stage, but remember that good shoes for Achilles problems can actually be very stylish.
 You just have to know where to look for them.

 These elegant shoes are made for women with sensitive feet or any foot condition who don’t want to give up style.
-They’re proof that you can get the best of both worlds: superior comfort in combination with orthotic insoles, while still looking glamorous.
-The foot bed consists of multiple cushioning layers that provide pillow-like support.
+They’re proof that you can get the best of both worlds: superior comfort in combination with orthotic insoles while still looking glamorous.
+The footbed consists of multiple cushioning layers that provide pillow-like support.

 The heel may be somewhat lower than the high heels you’re used to, being only 2 inches, but that’s enough to improve your posture and boost your confidence.
 Most importantly, there is extra thick heel cushioning, making these some of the most comfortable walking shoes.

 Look no further, as these are the best dress shoes for Achilles Tendonitis you’ll ever find.
-If you have any doubts you can try them risk-free, as they come with a 60-day money-back guarantee.
+If you have any doubts, you can try them risk-free, as they come with a 60-day money-back guarantee.